FAQ about Whitewater Kayaking Instruction

 Rolling… Everybody always asks about rolling the kayak so here it is.

 Not every instructional program teaches rolling Day-1 some programs teach it before anything else others wait till you have a day or so under your belt on of balance before they teach the roll.
-Current Adventures teaches rolling in their 5 day fast track classes, in privates & in group classes at our on-site pool .
-We have found that rolling is a individual thing some people get it immediately (less then 4%), most people take a 2-4 lessons to get it figured out, some people take longer.
+Current Adventures teaches rolling in their 5-day fast track classes, in privates & in group classes at our on-site pool.
+We have found that rolling is an individual thing some people get it immediately (less than 4%), most people take 2-4 lessons to get it figured out, some people take longer.
 Rolling is important to kayaking BUT is not critical to day-1 or day-2 in a kayak.
 Learning a partial roll prior to day-1 can actually hinder your learning of other skills if you are more focused on whether your roll will or will not work.
-There is a lot more to kayaking then righting yourself, learning balance & boat control, will help keep you upright.
-Rolling is a “fix-it”, you roll when the river has given you negative feed back because your balance is off or you miss read a current.
+There is a lot more to kayaking then righting yourself, learning balance & boat control will help keep you upright.
+Rolling is a “fix-it”, you roll when the river has given you negative feedback because your balance is off or you miss read a current.
 That being said of course you should learn to roll, but since rolling can take a bit of time to learn and isn’t what kayaking is all about, we recommend you go out and try kayaking first & see if you like it.
-If you have a great day on the water kayaking then you will feel more determined to spend your time in the “dunk tank” with a instructor learning to ROLL.
+If you have a great day on the water kayaking then you will feel more determined to spend your time in the “dunk tank” with an instructor learning to ROLL.

 Here is what to expect: Day 1

-- Wet-Exits (how to get out of kayak when it flips
+- Wet-Exits (how to get out of the kayak when it flips)

 - Learn to turn your boat “Sweep to Stern Draw Stroke” .. so when it goes off line you can turn it back

 - Learn how to build a little momentum “Forward Strokes”